1 - Organization management

 The team resource is used to structure members of your organization and assign fine-grained access and permission levels.

-Each team must be backed by a group in the identity provider (IdP) of the organization.
+Each Team must be backed by a group in the identity provider (IdP) of the Organization.

 NOTE: The UI is currently in development.
 For now this guides describes the onboarding workflow via command line.